Twyford Waterworks: The Buildings

 The Filter House - Most of the ‘limescale’ produced by the softening process settled in the softening tank and the rest was removed by the Haines’ patent filters in the tanks on the south side of the filter house.
 After filtration the water was pumped up to the service reservoir.
 On the other side of the central gangway are two small pumping sets typical of private supplies: a Crossley gas engine driving a Climax pump, and a Lister diesel engine driving aTangye pump.
+The external shape of the building is unusual in that the downside edge of the roof is very close to the ground (because there is no need for windows).

 The Mixing House - Here the quicklime produced in the kilns was ‘slaked’ with water to make a dilute solution of calcium hydroxide called ‘lime water’.
 This was added to the water from the wells in the softening tank and precipitated out most of the calcium carbonate or ‘limescale’ The hydraulic engine which dives the machinery is itself a rare survivor, along with a similar engine which drives the winch to operate the railway incline.

 The Diesel House - The increase of the population of the area in the 1920s and 1930s led to a large expansion of the waterworks.
 The Diesel House was built to house diesel pumping sets to supplement the steam engines.
 It contains two Ruston sets, one to raise water from a new well under the building and one to supply the service reservoir.

 The Transfer House - A third pumping set was later added in 1934 to transfer water from Twyford to Yew Hill service reservoir, was delivered before the completion of the diesel house.
 It was placed in its own ‘temporary’ wooden hut where remains to this day.